catalyst-app/Catalyst/README.md

 ## Short Blurb

-Redacted is a service which allows for artists and commissioners to easily connect.
-We allow for artists to easily list their prices and information, provide an easy-to-track commission management system, and much more such as wishlists, reviews, and character management!

-## Mission

-The goal of Redacted is to provide a simple, unified, mobile-friendly way for artists to easily list their prices recieve commisions, track commissions, and much more.
+Catalyst serves to facilitate the process of commissioning through a simple, unified, and mobile-friendly way for artists to easily list their prices, recieve and track commissions, and much more.

 ## What Sets us Apart